Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Do not do it.
 It is illegal.

 The law is very strict: you cannot feed any kitchen waste to your chickens.
-This is not “outdated info”; it’s a critical biosecurity law that is still 100% in force in 2025.
+This is not “outdated info”; it is a critical biosecurity law that is still 100% in force in 2026.

 This rule came in after the devastating Foot and Mouth Disease outbreak in 2001.
-According to APHA’s official guidance on the kitchen scraps ban, that outbreak was linked to pigs being fed illegal kitchen waste.
+That outbreak was linked to pigs being fed illegal kitchen waste.

 The risk is “cross-contamination.”
 Even if you only feed your hens vegetable peelings, those peelings might have been cut on a board that also had raw meat on it.
 This tiny risk is enough to spread catastrophic diseases.
 This law is in place to protect all farm animals in the UK.
 The fine for breaking this rule is huge (up to £5,000 or even prison).